The .prisma ASCII format

 broken.prisma:4:18: error: invalid value for its declared type

-Encoding is detected by content, never by suffix, so a mislabelled file still loads.
-When you want compactness or large numeric arrays instead of readability, reach for the binary format.
+Encoding is detected by content, so the parser reads a file by its leading bytes whatever its suffix.
+When you want compactness or large numeric arrays in place of readability, reach for the binary format.